Overview effect: Related effects

 A 1957 article in The Journal of Aviation Medicine studied the break-off phenomenon, which it defined as "a feeling of physical separation from the earth when piloting an aircraft at high altitude".
 Main precipitating factors were concluded to be: flying alone, at high altitude, with relatively little to do.
 Researchers summarized pilots' descriptions as "a feeling of being isolated, detached, or separated physically from the earth" or as a perception of "somehow losing their connection with the world".
 Individual reactions ranged from exhilaration or feeling nearer to God, to anxiety, fear, or loneliness.
 Alan Shepard reported feeling underwhelmed, and others reported feeling an attachment with the spacecraft rather than Earth, effects one researcher interpreted as a concept of disorientation.
 Scientific literature covering the break-off phenomenon ended in 1973.

 Anthropologist Deana L. Weibel introduced the term ultraview effect as a response to an unobscured view of stars, an effect that she concluded was experienced more rarely than the overview effect.
 Contrasted from the overview effect's sense of connection, the ultraview effect responds to the limitations of our knowledge, causing "a transformative sense of incomprehension and a feeling of shrinking or self-diminution".

 Frank White posited the term Copernicus Perspective—awareness of being part of the Solar System when one is on another planet.

 Science historian Jordan Bimm described how the concept shares similarities with the British concept of the sublime—an experience associated with views from high mountains.

+Some aquanauts who live and work underwater for extended periods report cognitive shifts in how they perceive the ocean environment and their role in it, strengthening feelings of connectedness and commitment to the marine environment.
+As a result this experience has been called the underview effect, referencing the overview effect of astronauts because of its similarities with it.